 Complete a Free Case Evaluation form now

-What To Do After a Morganton Personal Injury
+What to Do After a Morganton Personal Injury Occurs

 It is essential to start preparing for a personal injury action immediately following the accident.
 Victims should take the following steps to protect their rights when experiencing an injury:

 - Do not admit fault at the accident scene, including to law enforcement officers or emergency medical responders.

 - Collect the names and contact information for all witnesses at the scene, including potentially negligent parties.